 Alzheimer's Myth #5: Dementia and Alzheimer's are the same thing

 Dementia is actually an umbrella term used to describe many different kinds of memory loss caused by changes in the brain.
 Alzheimer's disease is one type of dementia—but there are more than 70 other types and causes—including strokes, Parkinson’s disease, Lewy body dementia, and Pick’s disease.

 Alzheimer's Myth #6: We can prevent Alzheimer's from developing

 There is no method of preventing Alzheimer's disease, and no known cure.
 However, some studies have shown that a healthy diet, aerobic exercise, challenging the brain with puzzles and games, and staying socially active may reduce the odds of getting Alzheimer's.

 Again, this is where PSWs play such an important role in helping seniors stay as healthy as possible.
 Family members typically don't have time to arrange and supervise healthy daily activities for their loved ones—and nurses and doctors definitely don't have time!

-Explore the Personal Support Worker Program offered by Herzing College, at the Ottawa campus.
+Explore the Personal Support Worker Program offered by Herzing College at the Ottawa and Toronto campuses.

-Click below to see a complete course list, admission requirements, career paths—or to chat live with a friendly advisor.
+Click below to see a complete course list and learn about admission requirements and career paths—or to chat live with a friendly advisor.
 We're here to help!